 General Motor Fuels Tax Information

-Motor Fuels electronic filing (E-Filing) is offered to provide a more convenient method of filing Motor Fuels Tax Forms (returns and reports) and paying amounts owed.
+Motor Fuels online filing is offered to provide a more convenient method of filing Motor Fuels Tax Forms (returns and reports) and paying amounts owed.

-The BOE will accept the properly formatted electronic filings for the following:
+The BOE will accept the properly formatted online filings for the following:

 - Supplier of Motor Vehicle Fuel Tax Return (Form BOE-501-PS)